ligato/docs/docs/tutorials/06_plugin-lookup.md

 ---

-Now, the question to ask is, when should the HellowUniverse plugin call this method?
+Now, the question to ask is, when should the HelloUniverse plugin call this method?
 It cannot be called during the `Init()` since the `HelloWorld` does not exist at that point.
 You must use the `AfterInit()` method.

 The calling sequence will be: